DirkEngels/dotenv-editor/README.md

 ### Requirements
-The dotenv-editor has a couple of dependencies for rendering the interface besides the generally available cli tools (bash, grep, awk)

-* dialog
-* whiptail

-One of these libraries is required.
-The script will detect which library is available or ask you to install one.
+The dotenv-editor is a stand-alone tool and only uses basic unix tools (such as bash, grep, awk).
+The only requirement it to have at least one CLI UI rendering tool installed (such as dialog or whiptail).
+The script will detect which library is available or ask you to install one if none found.

 ### Contributing